herasrobert/icu5e/README.md

 Because of the way the distance calculation works, add 2 units to the actual value you want.
 So if you want to reveal a token 10 ft away, use 12 units in Module Settings.
 For 30 units, use 32.
 I'm hoping to improve on this really soon.
 You can also set it to a really high value to unhide all monsters on the map as your players will likely come across them in a room.

 <h2>ChangeLog</h2>

+<h4>Version 1.3.5</h4>
+Only show icons for Hostiles tokens when Hostile token is hidden to have a cleaner UI and not clutter the TokenHUD

+Roll Hostile Stealth (Module Setting) - Button that will roll a stealth check for the selected Hostile token and this is will be the value used against Perception to determine if the hostile token should be revealed.

+Display Perception Results (Module Setting) - Print a chat message with each token revealed by which token. i.e. "Donny revealed Shadow [14]".

+Account for Walls (Module Settings) - If there's a wall that blocks line of sight, the token will not be revealed.

+Distance calculation can now be done using Euclidean math or the grid distance.

+Bug Fix: Improved handling of switching hostile tokens to be visible to minimize buggy behavior

 <h4>Version 1.3.0</h4>
 <ul>